cloudmesh/cloudmesh-mpi/docs/report-mpi.md

 you can install `make` from an administrative `gitbash` terminal window.
 To start one, go to the search field next to the Windows icon on the bottom left and type in gitbash without a `RETURN`.
-You will then see a selection window that includes
+You will then see a selection window that includes `Run as administrator`.
-`Run as administrator.
 Click on it.
-As you run it as administrator, it will allow you to install`make\`.
+As you run it as administrator, it will allow you to install `make`.
 The following instructions will provide you with a guide to install make under windows.

 ### Installation